bpourian/news-summary/README.md

 - This app allows you to read the news headlines from Guardian new API
 - It is a Test Driven Development project
-- Automated testing in Jasmine
+- Automated testing in Mocha/Chai
 - Also used continuous integration using Travis

 # User Stories